Your One-Stop Solution to Understand Backtracking Algorithm

 working-of-backtracking-algorithm.

 1. In this case, S represents the problem's starting point.
-You start at S and work your way to solution S1 via the midway point M1.
+Start at S and work toward solution S1 via the midway point M1.
 However, you discovered that solution S1 is not a viable solution to our problem.
 As a result, you backtrack (return) from S1, return to M1, return to S, and then look for the feasible solution S2.
 This process is repeated until you arrive at a workable solution.

 2. S1 and S2 are not viable options in this case.
 According to this example, only S3 is a viable solution.
 When you look at this example, you can see that we go through all possible combinations until you find a viable solution.
 As a result, you refer to backtracking as a brute-force algorithmic technique.

 3. A "space state tree" is the above tree representation of a problem.
-It represents all possible states of a given problem (solution or non-solution).
+It represents all possible problems' possible states (solution or non-solution).

 The final algorithm is as follows: